This is so long! This is supposed to be an account of the company history, not a novel!

 But 2016 hit Cirque Plume doubly.
 Spring came with the announcement that Alain Mallet, an artist and musician who joined the troupe in 1989, had been diagnosed with cancer.
 Audiences remember "Jimmy, "the electric guitarist and trampolinist of "Mélanges (opéra plume)" and the flying violinist of "Tempus fugit ?"
 Our dear friend battled the disease all year.
 He left us on December 14th.
 The end of the year was marked by sadness.

-2017 : After a two-month winter break (during which we loaned our big tip to artistic friends: the musician Aldebert and the acrobatic company XY), in February, we began to fully commit to the creation aptly entitled "La dernière saison" (“The last season”).
+After a two-month winter break (during which we lent our big top to artistic friends: the singer Aldebert and the acrobatic company XY), we began working in February on the production aptly titled "La dernière saison."

-Finally, on May 19th, after working together for 36 weeks over the course of three years, "La dernière saison", Cirque Plume’s final opus, was born.
+Finally, after working together for 36 weeks over the course of three years, "La dernière saison," Cirque Plume’s final opus, was born on May 19, 2017 in Besançon.